RasppleII/a2server/docs/ivanx/a2server_prepvm.md

 However, you can also use other virtual machine products, such as those from [Parallels][2] and [VMware][3], and the process should be similar.

-If you\'re comfortable doing so, you may also customize the steps below as you wish, or install Ubuntu Linux natively rather than in a VM.
+If you're comfortable doing so, you may also customize the steps below as you wish, or install Ubuntu Linux natively rather than in a VM.

 * Download [VirtualBox 4.2.10][4].